jeishu/weather-dashboard/README.md

 - [x] User can see color indication of the UV Index if conditions are favorable, moderate, or severe.
 - [x] User can see future weather conditions, a 5 day forcast of the city
 - [x] User search history is saved and can be access again.
-- [] User can refresh the page and see the last city they search for.
+- [x] User can refresh the page and see the last city they search for.

+Bonus
+- [x] Added a clear button for the history

 ## Links